-25.2.4 Disregards For Individuals Who Lose SSI Eligibility As A Result of Initial Receipt Or An Increase In DAC Benefits
+25.2.4 Disregards For People Who Lose SSI Eligibility As A Result of Initial Receipt Or An Increase in DAC Benefits

-An individual who loses their SSI eligibility due to the receipt of an initial DAC benefit or increase in their current DAC benefit is entitled to the following disregards when determining their eligibility for Medicaid:
+People who lose their SSI eligibility due to the receipt of an initial OASDI (DAC) benefit or increase in their current OASDI (DAC) benefit is entitled to the following disregards when their Medicaid eligibility is being determined:

-- 1. The DAC payment, either initial or increase which made them ineligible for SSI. - 2.
-The SSI-E supplement, if the individual was receiving the E supplement at the time they became ineligible for SSI. - 3.
-All COLAs received since the last month that the individual was eligible for and received both OASDI and SSI benefits.
+- 1. The OASDI (DAC) payment, either the initial payment or the increase in payment, whichever made them ineligible for SSI. - 2.
+The SSI-E supplement, if they were receiving the E supplement at the time they became ineligible for SSI. - 3.
+All COLAs received since the last month that they were eligible for and received both OASDI (DAC) and SSI benefits.

-This page last updated in Release Number: 08-01 Release Date: 02/01/08 Effective Date: 02/01/08
+This page last updated in Release Number: 17-01 Release Date: 05/05/2017 Effective Date: 05/05/2017